krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

 Here we're returning an array of cell indices which are resolvable to the `deletedValue` passed in to `poeCellSearch`.
 All we'll need to do next after calling `poeCellSearch` is iterate this array, resolving the cell pointed to by each index.

 But here we run in to a problem.
 We want to run `poeCellSearch` inside `constrainAndEnqueue`, the abstraction we wrapped around `Set.prototype.delete()` for our constraint lists.
-But PoE will need to call `constrainAndEnqueue` so that we properly draw out consequences from cells resolved through PoE, which again can put us in the position of "chasing" changes around the board with an increasingly deep call stack-- which will make debugging challenging.
+But PoE will need to call `constrainAndEnqueue` so that we properly draw out consequences from cells resolved through PoE, which again can put us in the position of "chasing" changes around the board with an increasingly deep call stack— which will make debugging challenging.

 We need to interrupt this potential runaway chain of function calls by having our PoE functions enqueue rather than perform the work they discover.
 Right now `poeCellSearch` returns an array of cells to resolve; perhaps instead of a return we can push to the queue inside of `poeCellSearch`.
 But, here we'd be enqueueing a different kind of entity than what currently lives in `state.queue`, which right now is a list of newly-resolved cell indices from which constraints need to be propagated.